Wolf detected by AI species recognition

 of structured observations.

-Plature is used in biodiversity monitoring, wildlife management, ecological restoration, environmental impact assessment (EIA) and invasive-species monitoring — by municipalities, agencies, research projects and infrastructure projects across Denmark.
+Plature is used in biodiversity monitoring, wildlife management, nature restoration and invasive-species monitoring — by municipalities, agencies, research projects and infrastructure projects across Denmark.

 01